XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Pressing "S" after the scenario has loaded will temporarily apply some standard preset graphics settings for the duration of the benchmark.
 * When benchmarking to compare different settings, it is generally recommended to keep your view distance relatively low (<2km).
 Higher view distances can quickly cause a CPU bottleneck, significantly lessening the measurable differences, which can make it more difficult to discern if your changes are having any affect on performance.
 * To determine a proper average, it is recommended to run the benchmark 3-5 times.
 * Results can vary slightly without changing anything.
-This is due to the AI heavy nature of the benchmark, and Arma 3 being sensitive to fluctuating CPU & RAM resources.
+This is due to the AI heavy nature of the benchmark, and Arma 3 being sensitive to fluctuating CPU and RAM resources.
 * For the most consistent results, it is recommended to close all other applications while benchmarking.
 * When comparing results with other people, it is highly recommended to make sure you are using identical graphics settings, memory allcators, parameters and builds of the game to isolate everything except differences in hardware.
 * Having mods enabled can affect performance results, even if they are not being used in the scenario.